PSAN to CASP: The France MiCA Migration Deadline (1 July 2026)

 MiCA CASP authorization and DAC8 tax reporting are separate workstreams (see DAC8 vs MiCA).
 A provider completing the PSAN-to-CASP migration still has to build the DAC8 reporting pipeline independently — obtaining the licence does not satisfy the tax-transparency obligation.
 The two should be project-managed in parallel, because both have 2026 timelines.

-- Audit-ready transaction records that support the systems-and-controls expectations of CASP authorization
+- Audit-ready transaction records of the kind the systems-and-controls expectations of a CASP application draw on.

-- Multi-chain reconciliation feeding clean data into the parallel DAC8 pipeline (see multi-chain reconciliation)
+- Multi-chain reconciliation feeding clean data into the DAC8 pipeline you have to build alongside the licence (see multi-chain reconciliation).

 Further reading